HuyaneMatsu/hata/docs/topics/wip_plugins.md

     print(f'{client} is ready!')
 ```

-Added *default* variables will show up in all files.
-(There is option to turn this off / file)
+All added *default* variables will show up in all files (there's an option to turn this off per file).

 You can also define file specific variables.
-To do this, pass additional keyword variables when
-registering the plugin.
+To do this, pass additional keyword variables when registering the plugin, e.g.:

 ```py
 register_and_load_plugin('plugin', add_launch_event_handler=False)
 ```

-An important to note, that these plugin-specific variables wont show up in sub-modules imported from that file.
+Important note: these plugin-specific variables won't show up in sub-modules imported from that file.

 ### Linter confusion